 Feedback from tourism businesses will help shape the creation of a comprehensive, five-year business plan for the Tourism BID.
 This will be prepared between September and November 2018, with the initial draft plan available for further consultation and shaping in Spring 2019.

-Once the business plan is finalised - scheduled for June 2019 - the BID proposal will be put to a vote for local tourism businesses, with a ballot scheduled for Autumn 2019.
-If approved, the scheme will enable Scottish Borders Council to collect a compulsory levy from all the businesses involved, with the funds invested in delivering the agreed plan.
+Once the business plan is finalised in September 2019, the BID proposal will be put to a vote by all participating tourism businesses.
+Voting papers will be sent on 3 October, with businesses given six weeks in which to cast their votes ahead of the ballot deadline on 14 November.
+If approved - the result will be declared on 15 November - the scheme will enable Scottish Borders Council to collect a compulsory levy from all the businesses involved, with the funds invested in delivering the agreed plan.

 Graeme Ambrose, CEO, Visit Inverness Loch Ness, very kindly spoke at the launch of the Tweed Valley Tourism BID in April, during which he detailed how Inverness Loch Ness successfully negotiated the BID process – and how the area has gone from strength to strength since.
 A copy of his presentation can be found below.

-And for more on other BIDs, and how they have worked elsewhere in Scotland, please visit BIDS Scotland.
+And for more on other BIDs, and how they have worked elsewhere in Scotland, please visit Scotland’s Improvement Districts.